intuit/accessibility-snippets/README.md

 - **TextboxAria** - Use `role='textbox'` on elements that allow input of free-form text.
 Add `aria-activedescendant` to indicate the current active child (for example if the textbox has an autocomplete popup and the focus changes to the popup).
 Add `aria-autocomplete` to indicate if the textbox will display a list of suggestions.
 Use `aria-multiline` if the textbox can contain multiple lines of input.
 Add `aria-placeholder` to give users a hint of what the input should contain.
 Add `aria-readonly` if the user cannot modify the value.
 Add `aria-required` if the field is required.

+- **TimerAria** - Add `role='timer'` to indicate to assistive technologies that an element is a numerical counter listing the amount of elapsed time from a starting point or the remaining time until an end point.
+Add `aria-label` to provide the name of the timer.
+Add `aria-live` to explicitly denote a live region (Elements with the role timer have an implicit aria-live value of off).
+Add `aria-describedby` to indicate the idref of an element that contains additional instructions for navigating or operating this element.
+Add `aria-roledescription` o give the timer a more descriptive role text for screen readers to speak.
+Add `aria-atomic` to set whether or not the screen reader should always present the live region as a whole, even if only part of the region changes.

 ## Rules of ARIA

 - The **first rule** of ARIA is try to `use native HTML elements` instead of aria attributes whenever possible.